barnesalex/YumTown/meeting_minutes/Software Engineering Team Meeting Notes 11-10-2017.md

 - Impediments: No direct impediments, work for other classes

 _Andrew:_
-- Yesterday:
+- Yesterday: Created the create profile PHP page
-- Today:
+- Today: Will finish updating the database schema
-- Impediments:
+- Impediments: N/A